B3Partners/tailormap-legacy/README.md

 flamingo
 ========

-The total repository of Flamingo
+The Repository of Flamingo.
+See http://github.com/flamingo-geocms/flamingo/wiki for more info.